-A powerful Vietnam war drama starting Robert De Niro, John Cazale and John Savage, The Deer Hunter won five Academy Awards, including Best Picture.
+A powerful Vietnam war drama starring Robert De Niro, John Cazale, and John Savage, The Deer Hunter won five Academy Awards, including Best Picture.
 The movie is set in the men's hometown of Clairton, PA, west of Pittsburgh, with many of the scenes shot around Western Pennsylvania.
 The fearsome steel mill and the Orthodox church from the wedding scene are both in Cleveland, however.

 Wonder Boys (1999)

 Based on a novel by Michael Chabon, a University of Pittsburgh graduate, this movie stars Michael Douglas and Frances McDormand.
 Many of the film's scenes were shot at Carnegie-Mellon University.
 Additional scenes were shot in Oakland, Downtown, Shadyside, Sewickley, and Beaver.
 Many of the key scenes feature one of Pittsburgh's many bridges!